aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 inserted directly.
 Boundary and overflow checking will still be performed.

 Both of these functions return pointers.
-To ensure that these pointers remain valid, once called these functions both mark a stuffer as tainted.
-A tainted stuffer cannot be grown or resized, to prevent any call to realloc() from invalidating the pointers. s2n_stuffer_wipe() will reset the tainted state, so any pointers should be used once this has been called.
+To ensure that these pointers remain valid, these functions both mark a stuffer as tainted.
+A tainted stuffer cannot be grown or resized, to prevent any underlying call to realloc() from invalidating the pointers. s2n_stuffer_wipe() will reset the tainted state, so any pointers saved can not used once this has been called.